isomerpages/mlaw-psy/resources/revocation-proceedings/_posts/2025-08-06-post-Revocation proceedings.md

 decision.</p>
 <p><strong>After being notified of the Selection Committee’s decision, the psychiatrist must inform each of his or her subject of the revocation.</strong>
 </p>
-<p>The psychiatrist may file an appeal to the Chief Justice within 28 days
+<p>The psychiatrist may file an appeal within 28 days (or such extended period
-after the date of the Selection Committee’s decision.
+as permitted) after the date of the Selection Committee’s decision.
 For information on how to file an appeal or how to seek an extension of time to file an appeal, please click <a href="/how-to-file-an-appeal-against-the-selection-committee-s-decision/" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p>If no appeal is filed, the revocation takes effect 28 days after the date
 of the Selection Committee’s decision.</p>
 <hr>